Eller College of Management: Rankings

+The 2024 U.S. News & World Report ranks Eller #53 in Best Business Schools for graduates programs and #56 in Part-Time MBA.
+The school’s Information systems MBA program is ranked #3.

+Forbes magazine ranked the Eller 64th Best Domestic Business Schools in 2017.

-In 2009, the Financial Times ranked Eller's MBA program 5th among U.S. public universities, 19th among all U.S. universities and 41st worldwide in its global rankings.
+In 2009, the Financial Times ranked Eller's MBA program 5th among U.S. public universities, 19th among all U.S. universities, and 41st worldwide in its global rankings.
 The Entrepreneurship program was ranked 3rd worldwide in the Financial Times.

-In 2005, Eller's MBA program was ranked in the Top 25 regional programs by recruiters in a poll conducted by The Wall Street Journal.
-U.S. News & World Report has ranked the MBA program among the Top 50 programs nationally for 12 consecutive years.
-Forbes magazine ranked the Eller MBA program 33rd overall for having the best return on investment (ROI), in its fourth biennial rankings of business schools 2005.
-The MBA program was also ranked 24th by The Wall Street Journals 2005 Interactive Regional Ranking.
+The MBA program was also ranked 24th by The Wall Street Journal's 2005 Interactive Regional Ranking.